westoncb/generation-q/README.md

 - `yarn build`

 Note: The project is currently configured to use Electron-Forge, which I personally have not had good luck with (came with boilerplate I used to bootstrap project).
 And, the one time I tried making a production build for GenerationQ, the executable seemed overly large and the startup time was ludicrous (running dev server was quicker).
 I would recommend switching it over to [Electron Builder](https://www.electron.build/).

-Note2: Security.
-The current design is centered around taking a "command" and arguments in a very general way, and executing them through Node's `child_process.exec` or similar.
-I can see how in certain contexts this would be... extremely sketchy, but I believe doing it in this context should be fine as long as Electron's security guidelines for interprocess communication are followed.
-If not—if there's some fundamental issue here—feel free to let me know and I'll update this.
-If that is the case, it will mean the generality of this design is non-viable: BUT, it could still be specialized for more particular uses, i.e. tied more strongly to a particular model/script/params.

 <a name="architecture"/>